Axway/unified-catalog-integrations/axway-api-manager/README.md

 #### 9. Post on Microsoft Teams all subscription state changes

-If the provider also wants to track subscription state changes in its Microsoft Teams channel, then on the top `If no` branch on the main top `Condition` set after the trigger, an extra action can be added.
+If the provider also wants to track subscription state changes in its Microsoft Teams channel, then on the `If no` branch on the main top `Condition` added in step 3, an extra action can be added.

 Top `if no` branch: